bevyengine/bevy-website/content/news/2023-07-07-bevy-0.11/index.md

 ![tonymcmapface](./tm_tonymcmapface.png)

-TonyMcMapface ([created by Tomasz Stachowiak](https://github.com/h3r2tic/tony-mc-mapface)) is a much more "neutral" display transform that tries to stay as close to the input "light" as possible.
+TonyMcMapface ([created by Tomasz Stachowiak](https://github.com/h3r2tic/tony-mc-mapface)) is a much more neutral display transform that tries to stay as close to the input "light" as possible.
 This helps retain artistic choices in the scene.
 Notably, brights desaturate across the entire spectrum (unlike Reinhard luminance).
 It also works much better with bloom when compared to Reinhard luminance.

 ## <a name="what-s-next"></a>What's Next?